The Interstate Highway system has become a big part of our every day lives, our travel plans. We take it to work and to play.

 The “Dwight D. Eisenhower National System of Interstate and Defense Highways” is the official name of this system of highways.

-President Dwight Eisenhower championed the highway system, and signed the Federal Aid Highway Act of 1956 into law.
+President Dwight Eisenhower championed the interstate highway system, and signed the Federal Aid Highway Act of 1956 into law.
 The President’s fondness for system came from his time in Germany as General in the U.S. Army during World War II.
 He witnessed the functionality of the German Autobahn system first hand as war operations were wrapping up.

 2.)
 The first Canada-to-Mexico Interstate was Interstate 5